The future of digital is definitely contextualisation.

 People are more comfortable sharing their feelings and expressions in written form than ever before.

 There is a definite increase in social network usage by users first thing in the morning and just before going to bed.
-58% of purchase research on social networks leads to an actual purchase and this is up from 40% in 2012.
+58% of purchase research on social networks leads to

 That’s an enormous increase and shows how reliant on social media and peer recommendation we keep becoming.